 The Faculty of Kinesiology and Health Studies (KHS) at the University of Regina are really getting the most out of 3 NeuroTracker Pro systems across an impressive array of applied studies.
 Concussion testing, athlete performance enhancement and referee training are just some of the research projects they’re into.

-Firstly over 300 hundreds athletes are undergoing training and testing programs incorporating concussion baselines as part of a broader neuropsychological protocols assessment of mTBIs.
-This advanced approach will include cerebrovascular measures of changes in brain blood flow and oxygenation, which to date have rarely been utilized in concussion testing.
-Alongside this the centre will see if NeuroTracker can help with the rehabilitation process if any athletes sustain a concussion during the program.
+Firstly over 300 hundreds athletes are undergoing training and testing programs incorporating performance baselines as part of a broader neuropsychological protocols assessment.
+This advanced approach will include cerebrovascular measures of changes in brain blood flow and oxygenation.

 It’s extremely impressive to see a single cognitive training technology being put to so many uses, and we hope to bring you insights from the lead KHS researchers in upcoming expert’s corner blogs.